pritansh-sahsani/Transcriber-app/README.md

 str: The formatted time string in the format "hours : minutes : seconds, milliseconds".

-### get_video_duration()
+### generate_transcript_file()
-Get the duration of a video file.

-This function uses the `VideoFileClip` class from the `moviepy.editor` module to extract and return the duration

-of a video file in seconds.
-It opens the video clip, retrieves its duration, and then closes the clip.

-Parameters:

-path (str): The path of the video file.

-Returns:

-float: The duration of the video in seconds.

-Example Usage:

-video_path = "path/to/video.mp4"

-duration = get_video_duration(video_path)

-### generate_transcript_file Generate a .vtt transcript file from a list of transcripts.
+Generate a .vtt transcript string from a list of transcripts.
 This function takes a list of transcripts, where each transcript includes a start time, end time, and text content.

-It generates a .vtt (Web Video Text Tracks) subtitle file format based on the provided transcripts and saves it at
+It generates a .vtt (Web Video Text Tracks) subtitle file format text based on the provided transcripts.

-the specified file path.